mohitagrawal1305/todo-list-app/README.md

 ## ⌘ Running the tests
-You can run the test cases my running `npm test` command.
+You can run the test cases by running `npm test` command.

 ## ⌘ Project Structure
 This document describes the top-level project structure.